Fallout (American TV series): Release

 Fallout was scheduled to premiere on Amazon Prime Video on April 12, 2024, but this date was later moved forward to be released on April 10, 2024, at 6 PM Pacific Time (GMT-8:00).
-The second season is set to premiere on December 17, 2025, with the remaining episodes released weekly through February 4, 2026.
+The second season was set to premiere on December 17, 2025, but later scheduled to release a day earlier on December 16, 2025 at 6 PM Pacific Time (GMT-8:00), with the remaining episodes released weekly through February 4, 2026.

-The first season of Fallout was released on Ultra HD Blu-ray, Blu-ray and DVD by MGM Home Entertainment on July 8, 2025.
-A limited edition Ultra HD Blu-Ray steelbook will be available exclusively through Amazon's website and will come with six collectible art cards.
+The first season of Fallout was released on Ultra HD Blu-ray, Blu-ray, and DVD by MGM Home Entertainment on July 8, 2025.
+A limited edition Ultra HD Blu-Ray steelbook was released exclusively through Amazon's website and will come with six collectible art cards.

+Webisodes

+To promote the second season, a metafictional talk show of nine videos was released from December 18, 2025, to February 4, 2026.
+Titled Fallout Fake Talkshow, actors from the series play fictionalized versions of themselves being interviewed by Jon Daly in character as the Snake Oil Salesman.
+Actors featured include Justin Theroux, Ella Purnell, Aaron Moten, Johnny Pemberton, Macaulay Culkin, Walton Goggins, Frances Turner, Xelia Mendes-Jones, and Kyle MacLachlan.

+An animated series of shorts consisting of six instructional videos for customers of the fictional RobCo Industries was released.
+A different RobCo product is showcased in each webisode.
+The series is accessible on Prime Video in the bonus section of the Fallout page, or as extras in the 4K Blu-Ray release of the second season.
+They were originally released on the show's social media accounts concurrently with each episode of the season.

+A Yule log-style holiday video, titled Fallout: The Ghoul Log, was released on December 10, 2025.

 Reception

 Viewership

 According to Amazon, Fallout pulled in 65 million viewers in its first 16 days of availability, and was the second most-watched title in the history of the platform after The Lord of the Rings: The Rings of Power in 2022.
 As of October 2024, the series has surpassed 100 million viewers.

+Next TV also reported that, based on viewership estimates sourced from research firm PlumResearch, Fallout delivered the largest premiere audience for any series released on Prime Video to date.

 The adaptation's success on Amazon Prime Video has led to renewed commercial success of the Fallout video games, including the original game; according to Steam Charts, it experienced the highest percentage increase in player base at 160%.

 Critical response

+Fallout has an average approval rating of 94% on review aggregator Rotten Tomatoes and a weighted average score of 73/100 on Metacritic, indicating "generally favorable reviews".